Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Install-Spark-And-Zeppelin-Locally.md

 *Note: You can check by typing this into a new paragraph and running:*
 ```
-%python
+%sh
-print(sys.version)
+python --version
 ```

 # Setup Shiro Authentication
-1. In your Terminal window, navigate to **~/zeppelin-0.7.1-bin-all/conf**.
+1. In your Terminal window, navigate to **/usr/local/Cellar/apache-zeppelin/0.7.1/libexec/conf**.
-2. We need to copy three templates:
+2. We need to copy three templates by copying and pasting these commands:
 ```
 $ sudo cp shiro.ini.template shiro.ini
 $ sudo cp zeppelin-site.xml.template zeppelin-site.xml
 $ sudo cp zeppelin-env.sh.template zeppelin-env.sh
 ```
-3. We need to change authentication from *anonymous* to *username* and *password*:
+3. We need to change authentication from *anonymous* to *username* & *password*:
 ```
 $ sudo nano shiro.ini
 ```
 4. Scroll down to the [urls] section.
-5. Make sure it looks like this:
+5. Make sure it looks exactly like this:
 ```
 #/api/version = anon
 /api/interpreter/** = authc, roles[admin]